imrefazekas/harcon/README.md

 ## Divisions

-Systems can be orchastrated into divisions which is a tree structure actually.
+When you orchastrate your system as a microservice architure over a clustered message bus for example, the individual microservicSystems can be orchastrated into divisions which is a tree structure actually.
 One can create divisions following the control-flow or responsibility-chain of the application.
 Every component you deploy will belong to a division.
 If not declared, then to the system division where all system-level components are put.
 Divisions is not just a logical grouping of components, but also an encapsulation-model.
 A component cannot send messages outside the own division but can send to the inner ones.
 This means, that system components can send to any component, but non-system components cannot reach the level of the main system or other branches of the division-tree.